jdigger/git-process/README.md

 Branches are extremely powerful tools that allow for clean organization/modularization of development.

 * Branches make it easy to sandbox changes while they are in a state of flux, while at the same time allowing you to be very fearless about making potentially breaking changes.
     * For example, I commit "green to green": Doing [TDD](http://en.wikipedia.org/wiki/Test-driven_development), I commit every time I have a newly passing test case.
-So, assuming I'm in a regular development flow, I'm committing my changes every five minutes.
+So, assuming I'm in a regular development flow, I'm committing my changes every five minutes or so.
 Tiny commits, but lots of them.
 What that means is that if I make a "less than wise choice" at some point, it's trivial to rewind to before I'd made the mistake, potentially keep the throw-away code in another branch while I do my cleanup, and generally use the full power of a revision control system to make my life safer and easier.
 The branch(es) are pretty chaotic, but that's not a problem because before integrating with the mainline, I take a moment to cleanup: Squash related commits together, write clearer commit messages (since now I know what "the answer" is), and generally move from my drafts to a more finished result.
 (See below on objections related to "lying with rebase.")
 That may just be me, though, because I'm very paranoid when it comes to computers.
 I tend to automatically hit Cmd/Ctl-S every time I type a period when I'm writing, or when I close a block when I'm programming.
 I have a minimum of three copies/backups around the world of all my important documents.
 And I "`git sync`" frequently to make sure my machine isn't the only place where all my hard work is being stored.
 Have I mentioned I don't trust computers?

 * Branches allow for focused collaboration.
 Because a branch is about exactly one thing, it means that a team can collaborate around a feature/bug (especially when used in conjunction with a "pull request"), and keep such changes sandboxed until such time that they are ready to bring a larger audience into the mix.
     * Branches encourage being less "shy" about your code.
-I have heard, on a number of occasions, developers say "I'm not ready to push this to the server yet because [it's still rough (and embarrassing)]/[it may break other people]/etc." All of those reasons for "hoarding" code are moot with branches.
+I have heard, on a number of occasions, developers say "I'm not ready to push this to the server yet because \[it's still rough (and embarrassing)]/\[it may break other people]/etc." All of those reasons for "hoarding" code are moot with branches.

 Jez Humble, a brilliant Principle at ThoughtWorks Studios, talks a lot about how "branches are evil."
 Unfortunately, people hear that, know how smart he is, and simply repeat it without really understanding what his objections are.
 Fortunately, he [posted clarification about what's really meant by that](http://continuousdelivery.com/2011/07/on-dvcs-continuous-integration-and-feature-branches/).
 He essentially says that the problem is that developers abuse branches by not merging with mainline (i.e., "master") on a regular basis.
 Not constantly getting changes *from* mainline makes life rough when it comes time to integrate.
 Not putting your changes *into* mainline means that your changes are not being validated (via [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html), or -- better -- with [Continuous Delivery](http://continuousdelivery.com/)).
 Both are, in fact, sins akin to not doing automated testing.

 Making it "easier to do things right than wrong" (i.e., using branches and keeping them synced with mainline) was the primary motivation for this project.
-This should be especially evident in the "`git sync`" and "`git to-master`" commands.
+Every command here is focussed on making it trivial to use branches that stay in sync with mainline and encourage collaboration.

 ## Q: Why so much emphasis on rebasing?
 Isn't rebasing a dangerous lie? ##